madelson/CommanderThoughts/Restricted Commander.md

 # Restricted Commander

-Restricted commander is a sub-format of commander with the goal of raising the odds that players with different expectations, interests, and deck-building philosophies can enjoy a game of Commander together compared to the default format rules.
+Restricted commander is a sub-format of Commander with the goal of raising the odds that players with different expectations, interests, and deck-building philosophies can enjoy a game of Commander together compared to the default format rules.
 We attempt to achieve this through a greatly-expanded and more opinionated banned and restricted list.

 ## What does it mean for a card to be restricted?
-Isn't commander already a singleton format?
+Isn't Commander already a singleton format?

 "Restricted" in other formats means that you can only play one copy of that card in your deck instead of the usual four.
 That doesn't apply in Commander.